 FHA World - FHA Gift of Equity

 A perfect credit score is not needed for an FHA loan approval.
 In fact, even if you have had credit problems, such as a bankruptcy, it's easier for you to qualify for an FHA loan than a for a conventional loan.
-Sometimes scores down to 600 are accepted if there are compensating factors that offset the credit risk
+Scores down to 580 are accepted if there are compensating factors that offset the credit risk

 FHA loan requirements new borrowers with less than a 580 credit score will be required to put down at least 10%

 FHA requires a minimum credit score of 500 to buy a home or refinance